Stuck on Mergers & Acquisitions?

 What Stops Mergers & Acquisitions?

-Pivotal Scientific believe the primary reason for a merger or acquisition not going ahead is due to a difference in opinion, which in most cases takes form in different expectations of what the company is worth, including different revenue expectation.
+Pivotal Scientific believes the primary reason for a merger or acquisition not going ahead is due to a difference in opinion, which in most cases takes form in different expectations of what the company is worth, including different revenue expectations.
 Due to the time Pivotal Scientific has spent in the field we have built up an a vast range of industry insights and knowledge base which we would use to determine how much your company is worth and provide a realistic forecast of what the company’s revenue could be.

 An Example of Pivotal Scientific’s Merger & Acquisition work to date: